Cremation insurance is a small life insurance policy where the proceeds are meant to pay for a cremation and other final expenses.

-Once you’ve made the decision that you want the peace of mind that a cremation final expense policy affords, it just becomes a question of how you find the best one for you.
+Once you’ve decided that you want the peace of mind that a cremation final expense policy affords, it just becomes a question of how you find the best one for you.

 First, determine how much coverage you’ll need.
 If you haven’t yet done that, read the section above again.

 No matter how much coverage you want, the monthly payment must be 100% comfortable in your budget.
-It makes no sense to buy a policy whereby you will one day have to choose between food and your insurance.
+It makes no sense to buy a policy whereby you will choose between food and your insurance one day.
 You’ll only lose money that way.

 It’s simple.
 You buy as much as you can afford.
 Whatever amount you can provide to your family is money they don’t have to take out of their own pocket.
 They will love you for doing the best you could.

-You have two basics choices regarding how you buy a policy.
+You have two basic choices regarding how you buy a policy.

-Buying without having to talk to an agent sounds good right? … Not so fast
+Buying without having to talk to an agent sounds good.

 Any offer you ever receive (from any company) through the mail will always be what’s called guaranteed acceptance life insurance.

-Sorry but these plans ALL have two major drawbacks
+Sorry but these plans all have two significant drawbacks.

 - They cost a lot more.
-The insurance company is taking on huge risk because they know nothing about your health.
+The insurance company is taking on a considerable risk because they know nothing about your health.
 For this reason, guaranteed acceptance plans typically cost 40%-300% more.

-- They all have a minimum 2 year waiting period.
-During the first two years of a guaranteed issue policy, the insurer will not pay out a death benefit.
+- They all have a minimum 2-year waiting period.
+The insurer will not pay out a death benefit during the first two years of a guaranteed issue policy.
 Instead, they’ll merely refund all premiums plus 10%-20% interest.
 There are no exceptions to this.
-There is no guarantee issue life policy on the planet that does not have a two-year waiting period.
+No guarantee issue life policy on the planet does not have a two-year waiting period.

-As you can see, you’ll pay a heavy cost to not work with an agent.
+As you can see, you’ll pay a high cost to not work with an agent.

 Most people can qualify for a policy that costs much less AND comes with immediate coverage (no 2-year waiting).

-Which brings us to option number 2 regarding how you can find the best final expense plan for cremation… working with an agent.
+That brings us to option number two regarding how you can find the best final expense plan for cremation (working with an agent).

-An independent agent is one who represents multiple insurance companies.
+An independent agent represents multiple insurance companies.
 Their goal is to evaluate your health, so they can determine which insurer is best for you.

-You’ve obviously heard the concept of “shopping around”.
-Heck we all do it especially in the age of the internet.
+You’ve heard the concept of “shopping around.”
+Heck, we all do it, especially in the age of the internet.

-Well working with an independent agent is doing just that!
-The only difference is they are the ones shopping for you (since you can’t due to the fact that you aren’t a licensed agent).
+Well, working with an independent agent is doing just that!
+The only difference is they are the ones shopping for you.

 Here’s a couple of truths about working with an agent.

-- There are many whole life final expense insurance companies that offer coverage that has no waiting period.
+- Many end-of-life insurance companies offer coverage that has no waiting period.
 Immediate coverage plans are only available through agents.
 If you don’t talk to an agent, you are going to have a two-year waiting period.

-It’s very simple.
+It’s straightforward.
 Here’s why we are best equipped to help you find your best funeral insurance plan.

 - Our reputation is stellar.
-Our satisfied customers have left dozens and dozens of online reviews because they were so pleased with our service.
-In addition, we are licensed in all 50 states including DC, and accredited with the BBB.
+Our satisfied customers have left dozens of online reviews because they were so pleased with our service.
+Also, we are licensed in all 50 states, including DC, and accredited with the BBB.

 - You’ll get no pressure expert help.
-Our website provides you with actual prices from 18 carriers (without having to put in a phone number or email), so you can comparison shop for yourself.
-In addition, we provide you with a behind the scenes understanding of how these policies work.
+Our website provides you with actual prices from 15+ carriers (without having to put in a phone number or email), so you can comparison shop for yourself.
+Also, we provide you with a behind-the-scenes understanding of how these policies work.
 We want you to decide on your own time if and when you want to buy.
 When you are ready, then you contact us.
 One of our agents will merely help you get approved.
-You won’t get a sales pitch or up sells.
+You won’t get a sales pitch or upsells.

 We get asked this question a lot.

-The answer is no absolutely not!
-Our service are totally free.
+The answer is no, absolutely not!
+Our services are free.

-You might be wondering… Why are our services free?
+You might be thinking, why are our services free?
 What do we get out of this?

 Now you might be thinking this may be cause for concern due to a potential conflict of interest.